rodrigovaldes/justnumbers/example_test.md

-# This is an example text of many other examples
+# This is the newest strategy

 In this text, we are going to analyze the life